Overview

 require that its Financial Adviser always acts in the client’s best interest.
 Ladenburg also maintains a

-supervisory structure to monitor the advisory activities of its Financial Advisers to reduce conflicts of
+supervisory structure to monitor the advisory activities of its Financial Advisors to reduce conflicts of

 interest.